FloatingGhost/pleroma-stats/README.md

     ```

 3. `python pleroma-stats.py`
-4. Use your favourite scheduling method to set `pleroma-stats.py` to run regularly.
+4. Use your favourite scheduling method to set `pleroma-stats.py` to run
+   regularly.
-5. Add the datasource PostgreSQL to your Grafana, configuring Host (usually `localhost:5432`), Database (in the example is `pleroma_stats`) and User fields.
+5. Add the datasource PostgreSQL to your Grafana, configuring Host
+   (usually `localhost:5432`), Database (in the example is
+   `pleroma_stats`) and User fields.

-Then you could graph your Pleroma server stats with Grafana's PostgreSQL datasource!
+Then you could graph your Pleroma server stats with Grafana's PostgreSQL
-It gets all needed data from Pleroma's Postgresql database and then store stats to a new Postgresql database created above, to feed Grafana with their values.
+datasource!
+It gets all needed data from Pleroma's PostgreSQL database
+and then store stats to a new PostgreSQL database created above, to feed
+Grafana with their values.

 ## Grafana Dashboard